23 Oct 2023

 This is the first in a two-part blog series on owning and transferring the rights to a patent.
 (Read Part Two here: Patent Assignment: How to Transfer Ownership of a Patent.)

 People commonly confuse patent inventorship with ownership — or assume that they are the same thing.
-But they are distinct concepts: The owner of a patent enjoys all of the rights and benefits granted by the patent.
-The inventor is not always the owner of the patent, and so doesn’t always enjoy those rights.
+But they are distinct concepts: The owner of a patent holds the legal rights and benefits granted by the patent.
+The inventor is not always the owner of the patent, and so doesn’t always control those rights.

 If your business is about to file a patent application (or if you’ve filed them in the past), it’s important to properly understand how these concepts differ to avoid legal disputes down the line and to protect the value of your intellectual property assets.

-The person(s) who should be listed as an inventor on a patent application is determined according to the legal standard for inventorship.
-Different jurisdictions define inventorship differently; in this section, we’ll analyze how it’s defined under U.S. law.
+There are legal rules for determining who should be listed as an inventor on a patent.
+Different jurisdictions define inventorship differently; in this section, we’ll describe how it’s defined under U.S. law.

-In simpler terms, a person has “conceived” an invention when their idea is clear enough to enable someone skilled in the field to implement the invention in a practical form (the legal term for this is “reduction to practice”).
+In simpler terms, a person has “conceived” an invention when their idea is clear enough to enable someone in their field to implement the invention in a practical form (the legal term for this is “reduction to practice”).